Kyboky/odin-recipes/README.md

-# odin-recepies
+# odin-recipes
-The Odin Project - Recepies project
+The Odin Project - Recipes project

 This is a Project:Recepies fro The Odin Project